-When elephants are freshly caught in the wild and taken into training, their trainers will take a strong chain and tie their leg to a long steel pole which they drive deep into the ground.
+When elephants are freshly caught in the wild and brought into training, their trainers will take a strong chain and tie their leg to a long steel pole which they drive deep into the ground.
 The elephant will pull and fight—for a while.
 Then they stop because they learn that they can’t pull away.
 Over time, the trainer decreases the size of the restraint because the elephant doesn’t pull as hard.
 The chain becomes a rope, the pole becomes a stake, and pretty soon they stop fighting altogether.
-With a fully trained elephant, a trainer will simply tie a rope to its leg and toss it to the ground, or attach it to a very small tent stake, and they won’t move.
+With a fully trained elephant, a trainer will simply tie a rope to its leg and toss it to the ground, or attach it to a very small tent stake, and the elephant won’t move.

 So strong is this belief that they’re helpless, that in 1967 at a well-known circus in Mannheim Germany, six elephants died in a tent fire.
 They were all tied to very small stakes hammered into the ground.